lxi-tools/lxi-tools/README.md

 ## 9. Sponsors

-A thank you to the following sponsors that have donated test equipment to support the lxi-tools open source effort:
+A big thank you to the following sponsors that have donated test equipment to support the lxi-tools open source effort:

  * Siglent Technologies
  * KIKUSUI Electronics Corp.

-Please notice that lxi-tools is not affiliated with the LXI consortium - it is a fully independent open source community effort.